scottming/joi/README.md

 ## Usage

-Joi validates data against a predefined schema with the `Joi.vlaidate/2` function.
+Joi validates data against a predefined schema with the `Joi.validate/2` function.

-If the data is valid, the funciton returns `{:ok, data}`.
+If the data is valid, the function returns `{:ok, data}`.
 The returned data will perform the transformation according to the provided schema.

 if the passed data does not match the type defined in the schema, the function returns `{:error, %{field: field, message: message, type: type, constraint: constraint}}`, When a field is received that is not specified in the provided schema, it does nothing and returns `{:ok, data}`.